State of Indiana Holocaust Observance

-Indianapolis—The Dr. Martin Luther King, Jr. Indiana Holiday Commission, the Indiana Civil Rights Commission, the Indianapolis Jewish Community Relations Council and the Bureau of Jewish Education announced today that the 16th Annual State of Indiana Holocaust Observance will be held on Wednesday, April 30, 2014 at 12:30 pm in the Indiana Statehouse Rotunda in Indianapolis.
+Indianapolis—The Dr. Martin Luther King, Jr. Indiana Holiday Commission, the Indiana Civil Rights Commission, the Indianapolis Jewish Community Relations Council and the Bureau of Jewish Education announced today that the 17th Annual State of Indiana Holocaust Observance will be held on Thursday, April 16, 2015 at 12:30 pm in the Indiana Statehouse Rotunda in Indianapolis.

 The Dr. Martin Luther King, Jr. Indiana Holiday Commission was created by statute to commemorate the life and works of Dr. King.
 One meaningful method of preserving his legacy is through the commission of acts of service that meet fundamental community needs.
-For information on year-round, statewide community service opportunities visit www.in.gov/ofbci/volunteer, www.helpindyonline, or www.mlkday.gov.
+For information on year-round, statewide community service opportunities visit www.in.gov/ofbci/volunteer, http://www.helpindyonline/, or http://www.mlkday.gov/.